What is ICO

 However, with ICOs, investors are often buying coins or tokens for a project that does not even fully exist yet.
 In most cases, the team will have some degree of code to show what the project will look like.
 However, there is no guarantee of projects ever being completed, or even being embraced by mainstream users if they are.

 This is a risk investors should consider, as it may take years until there is an actual market for the project in question, or even for a project with a potential market to go mainstream (which isn’t guaranteed to happen)… and that’s if it ever gets off the ground to begin with.
 Backers have a financial stake in the process, but ICOs are not regulated or registered.
 This means that users will not be reimbursed if something were to go wrong.

 Although there are successful ICO transactions on record and ICOs are poised to be disruptive innovative tools in the digital era, investors are cautioned to be wary as some ICO or crowdsale campaigns are actually fraudulent.
 In addition to those which simply aren’t prepared to create a functioning company, product, or service, and get it out to their market, which is also in addition to those which just don’t have a good market to begin with.

 Because these fund-raising operatives are not regulated by financial authorities such as the Securities Exchange Commission, funds that are lost due to fraudulent initiatives or unprepared/inexperienced teams may never be recovered.

 A Few Initial Coin Offerings

 The hype around ICOs is real and growing.
 However, ICOs can either do well or very easily flop and do nothing.
 It’s a good idea to get an advisor if you’re not already a seasoned professional investor.
 It’s also a good idea to have an ICO advisor if you’re planning to launch your own ICO.
-Remember not to invest more than what you can afford to lose and to research the technology and team behind the project.
+Firstly, remember not to invest more than what you can afford to lose.
+Secondly, research the technology and team behind the project.

 NOTE: We are not financial advisors and should not be taken as such.